eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/096-viewing_type_hierarchies.md

 ## ViewingTypes in the Type Hierarchy View

-Types can be viewed in the Type Hierarchy view by searching for them using the "Open Type in Hierarchy" dialog or by directly selecting the element in the editor or PHP Explorer.
+Types can be viewed in the Type Hierarchy view by searching for them using the "Open Type in Hierarchy" dialog or by directly selecting the element in the editor or Project Explorer.

 <!--ref-start-->